moltenlavaguava/peanut/README.md

 - System wide hotkeys to control playback without interacting with the GUI
 - Artist and Album data for most YouTube videos via YouTube Music

+To see all upcoming and planned features, please direct your eyes to the latest release.

 **Example usage:**

 ![Screenshot of program in use with a playlist loaded](/resources/example.png)